 Villa Maroulas is a beautifully restored Venetian villa of 540m2 and 5 bedrooms (accommodates up to 12 guests) with a small private heated pool and Jacuzzi (full of privacy) located in the beautiful hillside village of Maroulas.

 What to do

-Visit Mariannnas Workshop a few meters away from Villa Maroulas.
-During these recent 20 years Marianna collects the traditional knowledge about how to help problems of health using the traditional way, what in the families were using in old times.
+- Visit Mariannnas Workshop a few meters away from your villa.
+During these recent 20 years, Marianna collects the traditional knowledge about how to help problems of health using the traditional way, what in the families were using in old times.
 She collects all the aromatic medical herbs from the mountains still clean and unpolluted.
-By them she prepares teas and oils.
+By them, she prepares teas and oils.
 The oils are natural extracts, made by the traditional way under the sun.
 This is a way to keep longer the action of the plant.
-You can use them for massage, in the bath water, after bath on the body or the face.
+You can use them for massage, in the bathwater, after bathing on the body or the face.
 They have very good results for the balance of the organism.
 All the products are made with old receipts, with no conservatives and with the greatest respect to Mother Nature and the Human being.